Regression-Games/RegressionDocs/docs/players/creating-bots/overview.md

 However, we do offer alternatives to users who prefer not to use GitHub such as [uploading your AI as a .zip file](TODO-REG-1023:-Add-section-and-link-here).
 For this method, you can skip right to our sections on [writing your own AI code](TODO-REG-1035:-Add-section-and-link-here) and [uploading it to our platform](TODO-REG-1023:-Add-section-and-link-here).

-## Creating a new AI
+## Creating a New AI

 ### Creating a GitHub Repository

 AIs are created and managed within the [Bot Manager](https://play.regression.gg/bots).
-Create a new AI under "Bot Manager" and select one of the creation options.
+Click the "Create Bot" button and select one of several creation options.
 For the purpose of this demonstration, we'll keep the default option selected, but the process will be nearly identical for most options in this list.

 ![Create new AI](./img/create-bot-button.png)